bprcore/silver-octo-chainsaw/README.md

 This is a simple readme file in a repository which is being used to practice pull requests.

-Many remarkable feathered animals exist, but of them all, penguins are the coolest.
+Many remarkable feathered animals exist, but penguins are the coolest.

 ### Note